What is AOV?

-Average Order Value (AOV) estimates the typical amount spent by a customer in each order, typically placed on a website (i.e. e-commerce) or mobile app.
+Average Order Value (AOV) estimates the typical amount spent by a customer in each order, commonly placed on a website (i.e. e-commerce) or mobile app.

 By measuring the average order value (AOV), a company – most often operating in the e-commerce vertical – can obtain insights regarding the spending patterns of its customers.

-In particular, tracking AOV can help understand if upselling/cross-selling efforts have been paying off.
+In particular, tracking the average order value metric can help understand if upselling/cross-selling efforts have been paying off.

 - Upselling: Strategy to convince existing customers to upgrade to different products or plans with higher pricing (i.e. upgrade)